GewoonGijs/VID28/README.md

 Have fun!!!

 N.B.
 The motors do have four pins, but from the datasheet it can be seen that pin 2 and 3 are simultaneously high and low during the complete step cycle.
-Therefore i did connet pin 3 and 4 of the motor to the same I/O pin on the Arduino.
+Therefore I connected pin 2 and 3 of the motor to the same I/O pin on the Arduino.